ledinhanhtan-dev/tnc-clone/README.md

 ## Usage

-Here are some secreenshot of the app
+Here are some secreenshots of the app

 Use this space to show useful examples of how a project can be used.
 Additional screenshots, code examples and demos work well in this space.
 You may also link to more resources.